apache/incubator-kie-tools/.github/PULL_REQUEST_TEMPLATE.md

 - Rebase your branch on the latest upstream main
 - Link any relevant issues, PR's, or documentation
-- Check that the commit message is concice and helpful:
+- Check that the commit message is concise and helpful:
     - When fixing an issue, add "Closes #<ISSUE_NUMBER>"
 - Follow the below checklist